List of Marvel Comics teams and organizations: Bastards of Evil

 The Bastards of Evil are a team of supervillains appearing in American comic books published by Marvel Comics.

 The Bastards of Evil are young supervillains who claim to be the disavowed children of some of the supervillains.
-They consist of Aftershock, (who claims to be Electro's daughter), Ember (who claims to be Pyro's son), Mortar (who claims to be Grey Gargoyle's daughter), Singularity (who claims to be Graviton's son), and Warhead (who claims to be Radioactive Man's son).
+They consist of Aftershock (who claims to be Electro's daughter), Ember (who claims to be Pyro's son), Mortar (who claims to be Grey Gargoyle's daughter), Singularity (who claims to be Graviton's son), and Warhead (who claims to be Radioactive Man's son).
 They came together not only to rob a bank but to come up with plans to take over the world.
 The Bastards of Evil committed acts of terrorism and recorded it with floating robotic cameras.
 Warhead destroyed a part of Ohio which Gravity stopped, but Warhead escaped.
 The Bastards of Evil end up running afoul of the Young Allies.
-During the fight, Warhead exploded on Ground Zero (the former site of the World Trade Center) presumably killing himself and thousands of bystanders.
+During the fight, Warhead exploded on Ground Zero (the former site of the World Trade Center), presumably killing himself and thousands of bystanders.

 The Bastards of Evil meet up with their mysterious benefactor.
 When Firestar and Gravity fight Electro, he ends up defeating them.
-He let them live so that they can spread the message that he doesn't endorse Aftershock and the Bastards of Evil's terrorism.
+He let them live so that they can spread the message that he does not endorse Aftershock and the Bastards of Evil's terrorism.
 Electro also says that they should look up how and when he got his powers on the internet and there no way a girl of Aftershock's age could have been conceived after he got his powers.
-It's impossible for him to be Aftershock's father.
+It is impossible for him to be Aftershock's father.